 All authors have access to an author dashboard and can see how many times the article has been read in its original publication and any republication as well as the geographic location of readers.
 Dashboards monitor comments on The Conversation’s website and social media engagement.
 These metrics can be used to demonstrate public engagement and education.

 Interested in sharing your expertise with The Conversation?
 Contact us.

 In a survey of The Conversation authors, researchers found that:

 90% had a positive experience working with editors

-93% said the edits from their editor were helpful
+93% said the edits from their editors were helpful

 90% would recommend that a colleague write with The Conversation